If you’re planning to resign from your job, you should always let your employer know ahead of time so they can prepare for your absence.

 A two weeks’ notice letter is a formal resignation letter stating your plan to resign two weeks from the day you submit it.

-Two weeks is the standard resignation time frame for any job because it gives the company just enough time to start interviewing replacements and prepare for your departure.
+Two weeks is the standard notice period when you resign from a job, because it gives the company just enough time to start interviewing replacements and prepare for your departure.

 4 two weeks’ notice letter examples